 The tool relies on the conversion lift metric, which provides insight into the true causal impact of your ads on true business value.
 To use this tool, open Ads Manager and find “Test and Learn” from the “Measure & Report” tab.

 Then, select the question you want to find the answer to.

 Pick the two campaigns you wish to compare.
-It’s best to have only one variable change between the campaigns being compared.
-For example, you could compare the efficacy of two campaigns at driving sales.
+It’s best to have only one variable change between the campaigns being compared when considering Facebook advertising best practices.
+For example, you could compare the efficacy of two campaigns in driving sales.
 Both campaigns have the same placements and creatives, but one uses the Conversions objective, and the other uses the Traffic objective.

 Next, select the event action that you want to track under “Facebook Pixel Events.”
 This is the variable based on which you’re weighing the results of the campaigns.